A faint line on a drug test is considered a NEGATIVE TEST RESULT, which means the test has not detected any trace of that particular substance.

 - What you should know

-The most commonly used among various methods of drug testing is the urine drug test since it is quick, cost efficient and accurate.
-Urine drug test is employed to detect the presence of certain illegal drugs and prescription medications (cocaine, marijuana, methamphetamines, PCP, methadone, opioids and many others).
+Urine drug test is employed to detect the presence of certain illegal drugs and prescription medications (COC, MMJ, MAMP, PCP, Methadone, Opioids, and many others).

 The most widely used bioanalytical method is the instant immunoassay, which is quick and accurate to detect specific molecules.
 Immunoassay detects how the drug interacts with the body’s immune system and its ability to form antigen-antibody complexes, but does not measure the drug quantity.
 For example, immunoassay may not detect all opioids, but can give false positives even though there has been no drug use.